All posts by jbeecherblog

 August: Toussaint Louverture The Story of the Only Successful Slave Revolt in History By C.L.R.
 James – Graphic Novel Adaptation by Nic Watts and Sakina Karimjee (our webpage)

-September: Burnout: The Emotional Experience of Political Defeat by Hannah Proctor (Yellow Lighted Bookshop shop page)
+September: Burnout: The Emotional Experience of Political Defeat by Hannah Proctor (our webpage)

-October: Wayward Lives, Beautiful Experiments – Intimate Histories of Riotous Black Girls, Troublesome Women and Queer Radicals, by Saidiya Hartman (Yellow Lighted Bookshop shop page)
+October: Wayward Lives, Beautiful Experiments – Intimate Histories of Riotous Black Girls, Troublesome Women and Queer Radicals, by Saidiya Hartman (our webpage)

-November: Lipstick Traces: A secret history of the twentieth century by Griel Marcus (Yellow Lighted Bookshop shop page)
+November: Lipstick Traces: A secret history of the twentieth century by Griel Marcus (our webpage)

-December: Encounters With James Baldwin: Celebrating 100 Years – Edited by Kadija George Sesay and Cheryl Robson (Yellow Lighted Bookshop shop page)
+December: Encounters With James Baldwin: Celebrating 100 Years – Edited by Kadija George Sesay and Cheryl Robson (our webpage)

 Wednesday 19th February 2025- Safety Through Solidarity: A Radical Guide to Fighting Antisemitism